ConvertKit is my favorite email provider – and the one that launched me into email marketing.

 I can safely say it’s a great tool, but what about the costs of

 In this guide, I’ll walk you through the various ConvertKit pricing plans for 2023 – so you can decide exactly which ones best fits your business needs.

-ConvertKit is an email marketing platform designed specifically for bloggers, creators, and online business owners.
+ConvertKit is an email marketing platform designed specifically for bloggers, digital creators, and online business owners.

 Check out my full 2023 ConvertKit review

 - Free Plan

 - Creator Plan